Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Kenneth Steel over 2 years ago
+Kenneth Steel almost 3 years ago

 Pinnacle Prevention works across Arizona to grow healthier communities.
 From Durham to Denver to Houston, we've seen the Vision Zero approach work to prevent injuries and fatalities among not only pedestrians and bicyclists - it's good for drivers, too.
 This is the opportunity for Phoenix to develop tailored solutions that will work for our unique community.
 Let’s make ourselves competitive for bipartisan infrastructure and safety dollars, reverse the trends, and set ourselves up for success.